Poland in the Eurovision Song Contest 2011: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
+TVP originally selected the following members to form the Polish jury for the contest: Piotr Klatt (chairperson; musician), Maria Szabłowska (journalist), Marek Dutkiewicz (songwriter), Radzimir Dębski (composer and music producer) and Justyna Steczkowska (singer-songwriter, represented Poland in the 1995 contest); one of them was later replaced by Łukasz Zagrobelny (singer).

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Poland had placed seventeenth with the public televote and eighteenth with the jury vote in the first semi-final.
 In the public vote, Poland scored 25 points, while with the jury vote, Poland scored 13 points.

 Below is a breakdown of points awarded to Poland and awarded by Poland in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Lithuania in the semi-final and the final of the contest.